 - Copied clothing and accessories are well-known to be constructed in a location that does not treat its employees in accordance with the law.
 Often made overseas or across the border, these pieces support poor worker conditions, child labor, and poverty-level wages.

 - Knockoffs are illegal.
 A strict copy of a designer pieces violates intellectual property laws, and it can be challenged in court.
 Designers invest a great deal of time in creating designs for the public's consumption, and that investment is challenged when knockoffs are introduced.

 - Knockoffs are rarely perfect copies.
-While some companies claim that their copies pieces are perfect, materials and construction techniques are sub-par, which is how you save money on your purchase.
+While some companies claim their copied pieces are perfect, materials and construction techniques are sub-par, which is how you save money on your purchase.

-Whether or not you choose to wear pieces that look similar to designer selections is your own prerogative.
-While it's recommended that you consider "designer inspired" pieces instead of true knockoffs, where and how you do business with vendors is extremely important for the fashion industry and for your wardrobe.
+Whether you choose to wear pieces that look similar to designer selections is your own prerogative.
+While it's recommended you consider "designer inspired" pieces instead of true knockoffs, where and how you do business with vendors is extremely important for the fashion industry and for your wardrobe.